rhythnic/angular-foundation-seed/README.md

 angular-foundation-seed
 ============

-Ths is seed repository for Angular & Foundation 5 apps
+This is seed repository for Angular & Foundation 5 apps.
+The structure and much of the code comes from slush-angular.
+This seed uses angular-ui-router instead of angular-route.

 ## About

-This seed is setup for customizing Foundation through sass.
+Customize Foundation through sass.
 Mostly, you'll set variables in the src/app/styles/foundation/_settings.scss file.
 For global scss variables, put them in styles/_base.scss, and import that file into your template scss files.

 Instead of using Foundation's javascript files, this seed relies on Angular Foundation from Mad Mimi.
 For instructions on using Foundation components with Angular Foundation, please see: